Our expert team of oral & maxillofacial surgeons perform wisdom teeth removal in Takapuna – North Shore, Pakuranga –

 Problem wisdom teeth are one of the more common reasons for visiting an Oral & Maxillofacial Surgeon.
 Often a dentist will give a patient a specialist referral to see one of our surgeons and get an opinion about wisdom teeth before they have become painful.

-The most common reason a specialist referral is that wisdom teeth are generally easier and safer to remove from young mouths, or the dentist may have picked up a problem on an x-ray, such as an impacted tooth, which is a risky to the tooth in front.
+The most common reason for a specialist referral is that wisdom teeth are generally easier and safer to remove from young mouths, or the dentist may have picked up a problem on an x-ray, such as an impacted tooth, which is a risk to the tooth in front.

 Some of the reasons for wisdom teeth removal:

 - To avoid increasing difficulty removing teeth when older and poor healing

 Our Oral & Maxillofacial Surgeon remove the wisdom teeth either under local anaesthesia alone, (dental injections), local anaesthesia with intravenous sedation (IV or twilight sleep), or local anaesthesia with general anaesthesia (GA).

 Surgery usually involves raising gum flaps to gain access to the bone which surrounds the wisdom tooth.
 Some of this bone is removed with a drill (similar to the type used for dental fillings).
 The wisdom tooth is usually divided up to allow it to be removed in parts.
 The socket is washed out and the gum closed with dissolving stitches.

 Upper wisdom teeth removal can often be easier than removing lower wisdom teeth.